nlesc-metrics/metrics-menu/README.md

 Aspects of a metric:

-1. What concept does the metric try to capture?
+1. List of metrics
-1. What metrics help paint a picture of that concept
+1. What concept do the metrics capture?
-1. What units is the metric expressed as?
+1. What units is each metric expressed as?
-1. How is the data gathered / aggregated?
+1. How is the data gathered, aggregated?
 1. How should the numbers be interpreted?
 1. Feasibility / implementation problems